 It wouldn’t be the first time foreign investors have lost out.
 The recent fraud scandal at China’s Luckin Coffee left US investors out of pocket and may have helped push the issue to the fore.

 But the coffee went cold quickly.
-In early 2020 San Francisco-based research firm Muddy Waters issued a report alleging massive fraud at Luckin.
-In April of that year the SEC suspended trading in its shares, and later hit the company with a $180 million fine for “intentionally and materially” overstating 2019 revenue and understating a net loss.
+In early 2020, San Francisco-based research firm Muddy Waters issued a report alleging massive fraud at Luckin.
+In April of that year, the SEC suspended trading in its shares and later hit the company with a $180 million fine for “intentionally and materially” overstating 2019 revenue and understating a net loss.

-In all, the SEC alleges that Luckin fleeced US investors of more than $864 million through its IPO and debt instruments – all rendered close to worthless after the company filed for bankruptcy protection in the US under Title 15 in February 2021.
+In all, the SEC alleged that Luckin fleeced US investors of more than $864 million through its IPO and debt instruments – all rendered close to worthless after the company filed for bankruptcy protection in the US under Title 15 in February 2021.

 SEC Loses Power Of Discretion